Delta Smelt (Hypomesus transpacificus)

 There are four significant threats to the species:

 On December 15, 2008, the Sacramento FWO issued a biological opinion (BO) on the Long-Term Operational Criteria and Plan (OCAP) for coordination of the Central Valley Project and State Water Project.
 The Service determined that the continued operation of these two water projects, as described in the plan, was likely to jeopardize the continued existence of the delta smelt and adversely modify its critical habitat.
-See OCAP page for more information.
+See the Water Projects Biological Opinions ("OCAP") page for more information.

 Smelt Working Group

-The Smelt Working Group (formerly known as the Delta Smelt Working Group) consists of experts in delta smelt biology from the U.S. Fish and Wildlife Service, U.S. Bureau of Reclamation, U.S. Environmental Protection Agency, California Department of Water Resources and California Dept. of Fish and Wildlife.
-See bottom of OCAP page for SWG minutes.
+The Smelt Working Group consists of experts in delta smelt biology from the U.S. Fish and Wildlife Service, U.S. Bureau of Reclamation, U.S. Environmental Protection Agency, California Department of Water Resources and California Dept. of Fish and Wildlife.
+See bottom of the Water Projects Biological Opinions ("OCAP") page for more information.